tedkim97/tedkim97.github.io/_posts/2020-02-17-webscraping.md

 	scrape_saved_html('/')
 	print("done scraping")
 ```

 ### Advisable Practices
-I hesitate to say "best" (which is why I don't) because I am not a leading practitioner on scraping/crawling.
+I hesitate to say "best" (which is why I don't) because I am not an authority on scraping/crawling.
 However, I think that some of these practices below should be followed.

 ##### Save HTML
-When you're scraping, store a copy of the webpages (the HTML) onto whatever device you store data.
+When you're scraping, store a copy of the page (the HTML) onto a storage device (an external drive, the drive your OS is on, a network attached storage, etc).

 You might observe that saving HTML pages to your disk is unnecessary!
-A crawler could just request pages, keep them in memory, and extract data.
+A crawler could just request pages, keep them in memory, and extract data, and free the memory after extracting.
 However, in the process of testing and debugging a crawler, someone might execute different variations of the code to fix any problems they have.
 If you do this without a local copy of the webpages, the crawler will make a lot of repeat requests to the host as a result - which is an unnecessary cost to the host, waste of your bandwidth, and may result in an IP ban.
 In addition, storing the source pages will allow you to look for any mistakes and **validate the correctness** of your data.
 Optimizing for write endurance on your drives it just not worth it.

 ##### Anonymize/Pseudonymize Data
 Anonymize your data to protect people's privacy.
 In addition, make sure you anonymize your data in a **meaningful way**.
 If you Anonymize data with a lookup table, you can recover the person's ID by a reverse lookup - you aren't protecting anyone's identity.

 However, if you need to be able to identify behaviors over time, submissions by an individual, or a group of individuals deleting the ID may not be helpful.
 There are two approaches: anonymization and pseudonymization.
-Anonymization prevents re-identification of a data point that can't be used to identify anyone while Pseudonymization allows the data point to be **recovered given additional information**.
+Anonymization prevents re-identification of a data point that can't be used to identify anyone while Pseudonymization allows the data point to be recovered **given additional information**.

 **Anonymization: Deleting the ID**:
 Just deleting the ID of the data point is the best way of maintaining anonymity.

-**Pseudonymization: Salted Cryptographic Hashes**:
+**Anoymization/Pseudonymization: Salted Cryptographic Hashes**:

-Disclaimer: this isn't a perfect solution!
-There are plenty of articles that point out the problems with this approach - mainly that it can't *truly* anonymize data
+***Disclaimer***: this isn't a perfect solution!
+There are plenty of articles that point out the problems with this approach - mainly that it can't *truly* anonymize data.
+However, this solution works pretty well for a pseudonymization scheme.

-Cryptographic hashing and salting are common practice in storing passwords.
+Cryptographic hashing is a way of taking an input of any length, and outputting a (seemingly)random fixed size hash.
+The reason why they're important is that cryptographic hash functions have a set of properties that make it ideal for certain security applications.
+Fun fact, cryptographic hashing and salting are common practice in storing passwords.
 This is why a company can't tell you what your password is when you forget - the company doesn't know it themselves, just the salted hash of your password.

-An added benefit is that a cryptographic hash can take any length input and outputs a fixed size hash.

-We will abstract the engineering of cryptographic hash functions and just look at some of their properties and why they might be helpful for our use case.
+We will ignore the engineering of cryptographic hash functions and look at their properties, and why they might be helpful for our use case.

 A good cryptographic hash function should be:
 - **Deterministic** : Hashing some value with the hash function will always be the same w.r.t the value. (`SHA256('abc') == SHA256('abc')`)
-- **(Practically) Collision Free** : Practically speaking, (good) cryptographic functions are injective, meaning you won't find two inputs that result in the same outputted hash (or a "collision").
-Collisions are *possible* (making them not *truly* injective), but very unlikely.
+- **(Practically) Collision Free/High Collision Resistant** : (Good) cryptographic hash functions are collision resistant, meaning you won't find two inputs that result in the same outputted hash (or a "collision").
+In reality, collisions are *possible* (making them not *truly* injective), but very unlikely.
 Refer to [this stack exchange post](https://stackoverflow.com/questions/4014090/is-it-safe-to-ignore-the-possibility-of-sha-collisions-in-practice#:~:text=For%20instance%2C%20with%20SHA%2D256,second%20to%20about%2010%2D15.) if you want an idea of how unlikely.
-- **Easy to compute**:
-- **One-way** : This means that it should be difficult to find the inverse of `hash(x)`.
+- **One-way (No inverse)** : This means that it should be difficult to find the inverse of `hash(x)` besides brute-forcing all X's.
 Assuming you're using a popular hashing method, this should be given.
-If you could quickly invert SHA-256 you'd rule the world.
+If you could quickly invert SHA-256 you would be the most powerful person alive.
+This property is also called Pre-image resistance.
+- **Avalanche Effect** : A change in a bit of the original input should drastically change the resulting hash - preventing any correlation between hashes of similar inputs.
+- **Easy to compute** : this system wouldn't be very usable if it were slow to compute

+With these properties, we have a potential anonymizing scheme that allows for consistent identification when hashing an ID (determinism), you cannot have accidental duplicates (collision resistant), you cannot find the ID given a hash (one-way), you cannot try to puzzle patterns through hashes (Avalanche effect), and it's fast (easy to compute).
 However, naked hash functions by themselves are not good at anonymizing data.

-It's not perfect - there are plenty of research detailing the flaws of this approach.
+In fact, there is a pretty easy attack to this approach.
+Since usernames are *meant* to be public - an attacker could run a couple of hashing algorithms on those publicly available usernames, and sees if any of the generated hashes match your dataset.
+This is basically an easier version of a popular encrypted password attack (the rainbow table attack)!

+As a result, a popular technique to circumvent this is to "salt" information - which is the processing of appending information to the input, to completely change the output.
+An example would be `hash(x||blargh) != hash(x)`.
+Now as long the attacker doesn't know your salting patterns, they won't be able to find ID's as easily.

-For example this paper "Introduction To The Hash Function as a Personal Data Pseudonymisation Technique" lists some strengths and weaknesses of using hasing as a pseudonymization schemes[^1].
+Despite all this effort, you can't truly anonymize data as long as the salting technique and CHF are known.
+For example this paper "Introduction To The Hash Function as a Personal Data Pseudonymisation Technique" lists some strengths and weaknesses of using hashing as a pseudonymization schemes[^1].

 [^1]: https://edps.europa.eu/sites/edp/files/publication/19-10-30_aepd-edps_paper_hash_final_en.pdf

-When implementing anonymization, I recommend using a library (like `pycryptodome`).
+When implementing these cryptographic functions, I recommend using a library (like `pycryptodome`).

-However, regular cryptographic hashes are not enough.
-Anyone with the same cryptopgraphic hash function could guess very commonly used usernames from other popular websites (if people re-use passwords, they definitely re-use usernames).

-Although, you should note *this isn't perfect*.
-If someone malicious had your anonymizing scheme, they could brute force usernames from different websites and such.

 ##### Don't Be Bad
 If you're trying to use web scraping to detect botting or [astroturfing](https://en.wikipedia.org/wiki/Astroturfing#:~:text=Astroturfing%20is%20the%20practice%20of,is%20supported%20by%20grassroots%20participants.), I encourage you to do that!
 However, don't do it to bad things like sell people's information or undermine democracy.

-### Common Issues: Interactivity and JS
+### Using Selenium to deal with interactivity and Javascript

 One common issue people face is dealing with use interactivity/extracting information from pages with javascript.
 Modern websites won't load all of the information on the page at once.
 Instead they'll display information with a button press.
 Another situation is that a website may involve some sort of login (although if they have a login, scraping is probably against TOS).
-The reason why this is a problem is because our naive crawler can't just make a POST request to press a button, or with login credentials and expect to get back login access.
+The reason why this is a problem is because our naive crawler can't just make a POST request to press a button, or with login credentials and expect to get back login access (it's a whole process with tokens, authorizations, etc).

-This is a very complicated problem because login and javascript requires user interaction within the browser.

-An fix to this solution is to use [selenium](https://www.selenium.dev/) which is a tool for automating browser tasks.
+An fix to this solution is to use [selenium](https://www.selenium.dev/)[^2] - a tool for automating browser tasks - to control a browser section and scrape through the human computer interface.
 People primarily use Selenium for automate web testing, but for our purposes we can use it to run a crawler.

+[^2]: Even though working with the Selenium Python API can be a bit clunky (long class names, importing a lot of different subpackages), the small, unergonomic aspects are worth the flexibility.

-### Selenium: one way to deal with interaction
+##### Selenium: one way to deal with interaction
 Selenium offers several ways to located page elements, and you should read the [documentation](https://selenium-python.readthedocs.io/locating-elements.html) for more details.
 Below is an example where you locate a "load more" button by identifying the button's class name.

-Selenium offers a way of retrieving the first example that fits the criteria, or every element that fits the criteria.

-It's up to you to decide how to find the right element to interac twith.

 ```python
 from selenium import webdriver